brittonlaroche/realm-tensorflow/README.md

 # realm-tensorflow
 ![Tensorflow](./img/tensorflow3.png)

+###TensorFlow.js
+TensorFlow.js is a library for machine learning in JavaScript
+Develop ML models in JavaScript, and use ML directly in the browser

 ## ![1](./img/1b.png) Create an Atlas Cluster
 Our first step is to create an atlas cluster.
 Create a free tier cluster known as an M0.